dbcraig/LmRaC/README.md

 9. **Expand your Knowledge:** You can add to your index by asking a question about another gene, pathway or disease.
 Try it!

 10. **Quitting LmRaC** Exit LmRaC by typing "bye" or "exit" or "adios" in whatever language you prefer.
 You will be given the option to save your current configuration.
 The saved configuration includes your current index, experiment and any loaded functions.
-Once you quit the Docker container will exit.
+Once you quit, the Docker container will exit.

 ### Next steps